belangeo/cecilia5/doc-en/source/src/modules/Dynamics/Degrade.rst

     **Filter Type** :
             Type of filter
-    **Clip Type** :
+    **Balance** :
+            Compression mode.
+Off, balanced with a fixed signal or balanced with the input source.
-            Choose between degradation only or with mirror clipping **Polyphony Voices** :
+    **Polyphony Voices** :
             Number of voices played simultaneously (polyphony),
             only available at initialization time